diodechain/diode-docs/content/docs/_index.md

 **That's it!
 If your node is positioned near to users or devices, it will start handling traffic and [earning rewards](https://diode.foundation/docs/programs/bandwidth_growth_program.html)!**

-If you want more motivation, [here are some reasons you may want to run a node](/docs/faq/why-host-a-node/)!
+If you want more motivation, [here are some additional reasons you may want to run a node](/docs/faq/why-host-a-node/)!

 **More tips:**